How To Clean Flooring

 Cork Tiles

-Clean cork tiles that have been factory sealed with a damp mop and a washing-up liquid solution.
+Clean cork tiles factory-sealed with a damp mop and a washing-up liquid solution.
 Apply an acrylic or polyurethane sealer to add an extra layer of protection, especially in high-traffic areas such as the bathroom and kitchen.

 Keep cork floors from becoming too damp, and avoid dragging appliances or furniture across them since this can harm the seal and protective coatings.